stakater/stakater-workshop/docs/1-the-manual-menace/4-setup-gitops-structure.md

-# Setup GitOps Repository Structure
+# Setup GitOps Repository Structure :rocket: :rocket:

 This section is focused on creating a gitops structure for your tenant that will contains application helm charts, tekton pipelines and their respective argocd applications.